American Rev. War Living History Center

 - Since the opening day has had no lawsuits or injury claims by cast members or guests.

-- Abides by all criminal enforcement laws of Health Department, NC Hospitality Enslavement
+- Abides by all criminal enforcement laws of Health Department, NC Hospitality Enslavement code, PCI compliance, safety manual regulations and training (five safety manuals used).

-- A world leader in Women's Rights with the MeToo Movement and TimesUp via groundbreaking programs in criminal sexual assault by managers in business and guests in the hospitality business.
+- A world leader in Women's Rights with the MeToo Movement and TimesUp via groundbreaking programs in criminal sexual assault by managers and guests in the hospitality business.
 A repeat financial supporter of the movement by the male principal, Martin CJ Mongiello.

 - Endorses joint forensic CPA examination of investor and the Principal.

-- Disabled and injured veteran owned employing female disabled veterans and male crippled veterans
+- Disabled and injured veteran-owned employing female disabled veterans and male crippled veterans.

 Since 2008, the ARWLHC has received continued, private, infusion from Martin and Stormy Mongiello (their family and professional history) (German, Italian, English, French, American-Indian (Asian) and Scotch-Irish) and built the inn with a Press Office featuring television shows about their work (includes their biography, inn brochure, business research, and more).

 They have reviewed and endorsed the 30 painting series being conducted by the ARWLHC to showcase leaders and noted heroes - that have never been seen before.
 The primary focus is to rebuild such leaders and noted heroes so the modern world could know how they look and appreciate them.
 In 2011 interviews of ancestors, reviews of photographs of hundreds of tin plates, rebuilds of many heroes occurred.
-To date, the first ever public paintings in the history of the world have been completed of Colonel Frederick Hambright (Hambrecht - Hamprecht), Colonel Benjamin Cleaveland (Benjamin Cleveland), Catawba Nation hero Captain Redhead, Colonel Andrew Hampton and free black hero -Ishmael Titus.
+To date, the first-ever public paintings in the history of the world have been completed of Colonel Frederick Hambright (Hambrecht - Hamprecht), Colonel Benjamin Cleaveland (Benjamin Cleveland), Catawba Nation hero Captain Redhead, Colonel Andrew Hampton and free black hero -Ishmael Titus.

 Noted artist, Jeff Trexler's, work on the fifth painting in 2015/2016 is unique as his overall work in the revolutionary war is heralded.
 The Catawba Nation hero, Captain Redhead, newly painted is due to influential help from the Catawba Nation, who helped to create the new country of the United Colonies.
 Moving into 2018/2019, we've announced and continued our next painting to be of Mary Patton, the local hero (now a TN heroine) who donated 500 pounds of black powder to the militia.
 In 2019, it has been stated to begin Susan Twitty of Graham's Fort, Grover, NC